danny-avila/LibreChat/docs/features/plugins/chatgpt_plugins_openapi.md

 Some plugins may detect that the API call does not originate from OpenAI's servers, and/or will need special handling or editing of their manifest/spec files.
 This is not to say plugin use will not improve and more closely mirror how ChatGPT handles plugins, but there is still work to do to this end.
 In short, some will work perfectly while others may not work at all.

 The use of ChatGPT Plugins with LibreChat does not violate OpenAI's Terms of Service.
 I have thoroughly reviewed the "Service Terms" and "Usage Policies" sections of the Terms of Service, and here are the key points.
 In most marketplace scenarios, the host, in this case OpenAI, is not responsible for the plugins and their usage outside of their platform, chat.openai.com.
 Furthermore, there is no explicit mention of restrictions on accessing data that is not directly displayed to the user.
-Therefore, accessing the payload of their plugins (which is how OpenPlugin obtains information about the marketplace plugins) for display purposes is not in violation of their Terms of Service.
+Therefore, accessing the payload of their plugins for display purposes is not in violation of their Terms of Service.

 Primary sources: